minari314159/Energy_Forcasting/README.md

 Time Series Forcasting of Energy Consumption Data

-A time series takes historic data and uses machine learning models to predict the consumption in the future
+A time series takes historic data and uses machine learning models to predict the consumption in the future.
+Energy consumption tends to be considered a seasonal pattern.

 Here the XGBoost machine learning model is used known to be a great out of the box model for tabular and timeseries data